Thermodynamics and phase transition in rotational Kiselev black hole

-The outline of this paper is as follows.
-In section 2, we discuss the basic aspects of rotational Kiselev black hole by one order perturbation for horizon.
-The results show that the products are determined by the parameters $\omega$ and $\alpha$.
-We also generalize the Smarr mass formula and Christodoulou-Ruffini Mass formula in subsection 2.1.
-In section 3, the phase transition and thermodynamical geometry have been discussed, specially for radiation situation $\omega=1/3$.
-The summary is presented in the last section.
-In this paper, we set $G=\hbar=c=1$.
+In this work, we investigate the approximate solution of thermodynamic quantities in rotational KBH, the products of thermodynamic quantities, the generalized Smarr formula and Christodoulou-Ruffini mass formula.
+We also calculate the phase transition and thermodynamic geometry for KBH in the case of radiation ($\omega=1/3$).
+The outline of this article are as follows.
+In Section \ref{properties}, we calculate the thermodynamic quantities and some properties for KBH.
+In Section \ref{phase-tr}, the phase transition and thermodynamic geometry have been discussed for radiation ($\omega=1/3$).
+The Summary is presented in the last Section.